 But he would.

-Smith contacted Derrick Campana, founder of Animal Ortho Care (AOC), and asked if a custom prosthetic could be made for Luke.
-Campana personally traveled to South Carolina to see Luke and take a cast of his leg.
-Once back at AOC’s Limb Lab in Virginia, Campana and his team created several different prosthetic braces to try on Luke before settling on the best options.
+Smith contacted Animal Ortho Care (AOC), and asked if a custom prosthetic could be made for Luke.
+The AOC Team personally traveled to South Carolina to see Luke and take a cast of his leg.
+Once back at AOC’s Limb Lab, the AOC Team created several different prosthetics to try on Luke before settling on the best options.

 With a lot of encouragement – and motivational treats – Luke not only began to put weight on his new prosthetic within those first 20 minutes, but he then began to jump mid-air and land on it.
 Once the team felt he was adapting well to the new prosthetic, Smith took Luke on a literal “test run” and was thrilled to see Luke chase her on all fours!

-“We were amazed to see Luke not only take his first steps with the prosthethic, but then to eventually run—it was awe-inspiring!” says Campana.
+“We were amazed to see Luke not only take his first steps with the prosthetic, but then to eventually run—it was awe-inspiring!” says AOC.

 Looking back to the day Luke first arrived at Noah’s Ark, no one imagined that he would survive, let alone go on to inspire others through a journey that led him to run freely in a new backyard… one he now shares with a loving, adoptive family.